-The TSF shall provide a cryptographic algorithm to be able to transmit and receive objects in a manner protected from data retrieval or modification.

-The TSF shall provide hardware DES, TDES data encryption/decryption capability, and SHA-1 data signing capability.
-The TSF shall also provide hardware RSA without CRT (i.e. modular exponentiation) data encryption/decryption capability, as well as RSA with CRT data encryption/decryption capability.

-Those may be used by the smartcard embedded software to support data encryption and decryption for maintaining data integrity, and protect against sensitive data unauthorized disclosure.

-The TSF shall provide a Random Number Generator (RNG) to support security operations performed by cryptographic applications.
-This RNG shall not be predictable, have sufficient entropy, and not leaking information related to the value of the generated random numbers as this leakage could be used to retrieve cryptographic keys for instance.

-The TSF shall provide RSA cryptographic key generation capability using Miller Rabin algorithm with confidence criteria (t parameter) between 0 and 255.

-An assessment of the strength of the:

-- DES algorithm does not form part of the evaluation - TDES algorithm does not form part of the evaluation - SHA-1 algorithm does not form part of the evaluation - RSA without CRT algorithm does not form part of the evaluation - RSA with CRT algorithm does not form part of the evaluation - Miller Rabin algorithm does not form part of the evaluation

-The TSF shall also provide cryptographic primitives to ease the customer proprietary software implementation of these algorithms (multiply, square, ...) as well as DSA and EC-DSA data signature in the AVR embedded software.
-As the TOE does not include any embedded software, these cryptographic primitives are out of its scope.
+- The TSF shall provide a cryptographic algorithm to be able to transmit and receive objects in a manner protected from data retrieval or modification. - The TSF shall provide hardware DES, TDES data encryption/decryption capability, and SHA-1 data signing capability.
+The TSF shall also provide hardware RSA without CRT (i.e. modular exponentiation) data encryption/decryption capability, as well as RSA with CRT data encryption/decryption capability [TBX]. - Those may be used by the smartcard embedded software to support data encryption and decryption for maintaining data integrity, and protect against sensitive data unauthorized disclosure. - The TSF shall provide a RNG to support security operations performed by cryptographic applications.
+This RNG shall not be predictable, have sufficient entropy, and not leaking information related to the value of the generated random numbers as this leakage could be used to retrieve cryptographic keys for instance. - The TSF shall provide RSA cryptographic key generation capability using Miller Rabin algorithm with confidence criteria (t parameter) between 0 and 255. - An assessment of the strength of the: - DES algorithm does not form part of the evaluation - TDES algorithm does not form part of the evaluation - SHA-1 algorithm does not form part of the evaluation - RSA without CRT algorithm does not form part of the evaluation - RSA with CRT algorithm does not form part of the evaluation - Miller Rabin algorithm does not form part of the evaluation - The TSF shall also provide cryptographic primitives to ease the customer proprietary software implementation of these algorithms (multiply, square, ...) as well as DSA and EC-DSA data signature in the AVR embedded software.